mrclapham/react-es6-appseed/README.md

 More information on setting up Karma may be found [here](https://karma-runner.github.io/1.0/index.html)

-When testing React components 'ReactTestUtils' is required and should have been imported as part of the React package at 'node_modules/react/lib/ReactTestUtils.js'
+When testing React components 'Enzyme' is required.

 At the head of the test case for your React Component add:

 ```
 import React from 'react';
-import TestUtils from 'react/lib/ReactTestUtils.js';
+import { shallow } from 'enzyme';
-import ReactHeader from '../src/js/components/common-header.js';
+import ThingToTest from '../src/js/components/thing-to-test.js';
 ```
 Then you are able to write your tests against your React components.
-See the API documentation on the [React](https://facebook.github.io/react/docs/test-utils.html) site.
+See the full API documentation on the [Enzyme](https://github.com/airbnb/enzyme) site.

 ## Webpack 2 setup
 Webpack packages up all your JavaScript/React components into one bundle.
 It also builds out your HTML file using the 'HTMLWebpackPlugin' plugin.